 In addition to finding locations and times with soil moisture sensitivity, it is also a goal of this study to look for potential sources of the sensitivity.
-To that aim we look at the soil moisture time-lag correlation and year-to-year variability.
-While the soil moisture time-lag correlation for Northeastern Australia is fairly unremarkable (Figure 5), the year-to-year variability in soil moisture shown in Figure 6 is quite remarkable.
-Large values of soil moisture variability do not guarantee an increase in predictability, but they do suggest a difference in predictability should be expected.
-The soil moisture variability is likely due to the location of this January and February sensitivity, which is on the southern border of the Australian monsoon where the soil moisture is dependent on the exact location of the southern extent of the monsoon rainfall.
-In addition to the large variability, the soil here is neither extremely wet nor extremely dry (compare the Northeastern Australian value of 0.25 to the global average of 0.28).
-Koster et al (2004) suggested that mid-values of soil moisture (or semi-arid regions) encourage soil moisture sensitivity.
+To that aim we look at the soil moisture time-lag correlation and yearto-year variability.
+While the soil moisture time-lag correlation for northeastern Australia is fairly unremarkable (Fig. 5), the year-to-year variability in soil moisture shown in the first column of Fig. 6 is quite remarkable.
+Large values of soil moisture variability do not guarantee an increase in predictability, but they do suggest that a difference in predictability should be expected.
+The soil moisture variability is likely due to the location of this sensitivity, which is on the southern border of the Australian monsoon, where the soil moisture is dependent on the exact location of the southern extent of the monsoon rainfall.
+In addition to the large variability, the soil here is neither extremely wet nor extremely dry (cf. the northeastern Australian value of 0.25 to the global average of 0.28).
+Koster et al. (2004) suggested that midvalues of soil moisture (or semiarid regions) encourage soil moisture sensitivity.